Online NCATE Accredited Degree Programs

 The University of Iowa also offers Online Graduate degrees in Educational Leadership and STEM Education for those wanting to pivot their teaching careers towards administration or technology.

 UI’s program consists of just 24 credit hours with a total cost of about $22,000.
 Total enrollment is approximately 200 students.
-According to US News and World Reports, they have a generous 97% acceptance rate.

 9. University of Southern California’s Online Masters of Arts in Teaching